A New Non-Money Oriented Crowdsourcing Platform Based On Code Contributions

 When I wrote my first released software, a good idea and a few hundred lines of code would be sufficient to get a customer base, because the odds were good that it was a unique new tool that helped somebody.

 Now, to even get customers to try a product, it has to have a good website, professionally-designed interface, and be significantly better in some way than the dozen other equivalent tools available.
-All of that polish takes time, and if you're working on a spare-time basis, that means i
+All of that polish takes time, and if you're working on a spare-time basis, that means it takes a scale of years to produce a viable product.
+During that time, technology still changes, and that promising library that saved so much time is now obsolete and considered a security risk.
+Updating the product is possible, but it takes more time, and that means more risk.
+Finally, when the product is viable, it has to compete with an offering from a bigger company with an established revenue stream.

+I don't mean to imply that it's impossible to succeed with spare-time projects, but it is more difficult now than even ten years ago.
+Software has moved from being a few amusements and office tools to a mature industry driving the majority of our civilization.
+There's competition out there for most of the current generation of ideas, where there simply wasn't before.

+What would be preferable would be to release the product before the library is obsolete, then have a revenue stream to support an ongoing update schedule to resolve problems as they're found, rather than as spare time permits.

 Re: (Score:2)